D3PSI/gerrit-jira-hook/README.md

         jira_url = https://jira.example.com             # The remote Jira server instance
         jira_user = username                            # A Jira user with permission to add comments to tickets jira_pass = access_token/password               # A Jira API access token
-        gerrit_user = gerrit                            # The user running the Gerrit server instance gerrit_projects = All-Projects                  # Run hook for all projects
+        gerrit_user = gerrit_jira                       # A user with full SSH access to Gerrit
+        gerrit_projects = All-Projects                  # Run hook for all projects
         # OR:
         gerrit_projects = project1,project2,project3    # Run hook only for certain projects

+The `gerrit_user` must be a user with full SSH access to Gerrit.
+It must be configured to have access via authorized public key.

 ### 3. Enabling the hook